vin136/Machine-Learning-Interview-Questions/paper_reviews.md

 Music markets => have a consumer-producer market(no middleman).
 A creator should have a transparent data(eg: show where they are being listened,they can go down make a show there) and in this sense AI will create a market.
 The value of music is also in a personal connection = young kid wears a t-shirt of their favourite artist.

+What's the bottleneck ?

+Well it's not top-down.
+Companies can't artificially create it.
+It's the advertising model that's bad, make the service free and get ads.
+But what about producer - consumer relationship.